Postgraduate Diploma in Advancing Healthcare Practice

 It is a requirement that you have:

-A degree or equivalent qualification, conferred by a UK university or other recognised degree-awarding body, or a relevant professional qualification.
+a degree (FHEQ Level 6 / SCQF Level 9), conferred by a UK university or other recognised degree-awarding body.

 Career relevance and employability